serlo/db-migrations/README.md

 Once it seems to work as desired locally, it can be deployed to staging and will then be run every night after the new anonymous data import.
-If you then find an error and want to deploy a fixed version of the migration, run the `dbsetup` job on the staging cluster before deploying the fixed version of `db-migrations` to undo the changes of the erroneous migration first.
+If you then find an error and want to deploy a fixed version of the migration, run the `dbsetup` job on the staging cluster to undo the changes of the erroneous migration first before deploying the fixed version of `db-migrations`.